godotengine/godot-docs/classes/class_textserver.rst

 **Inherited By:** :ref:`TextServerExtension<class_TextServerExtension>`

-Interface for the fonts and complex text layouts.
+A server interface for font management and text rendering.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-**TextServer** is the API backend for managing fonts, and rendering complex text.
+**TextServer** is the API backend for managing fonts and rendering text.

 .. rst-class:: classref-reftable-group